 Even though this is an online class, students still have to access the course on a regular basis.
 The Blackboard software used to manage this online course tracks student logins, tracking when and where the student has been in the course.
 Accessing this course on a regular basis is extremely important in order to meet the objectives of this course.
 You will feel more at ease with the materials if you stay in touch with what is going on.
-You will need to check your SPC e-mail or forward it to another e-mail of your choice.
-You can do this by clicking the following link: https://myspc.southplainscollege.edu/ICS/Students/Information\Technology/Email.j nz
+You will need to check your SPC e-mail at https://office.com.